twestura/CS-Notes/README.md

 For example, ${x \mapsto x^2}$ would be writted as ${\hat{x} . x \cdot x}$.
 However, at the time it was difficult to typeset the hat on top of the $x$, and eventually the notation morphed into using the character $\lambda$ in front of the input variable, yielding ${\lambda x . x \cdot x}$.

-In Java, the notation for a lambda or anonymous function is to place the parameters in parenthese, followed by an arrow, and then the function body.
+In Java, the notation for a lambda or anonymous function is to place the parameters in parentheses, followed by an arrow, and then the function body.
 Simple one-line function bodies that immediately return do not need curly braces or the return keyword.

 In Python, the notation is (in my opinion) fairly cumbersome.